 Registering in advance using the online registration form is the best option; it allows you to both save money and bypass onsite registration/payment lines.

 NOTE: You must still sign in and pick up your credential during credentialing hours.
 If you do not arrive in time to be credentialed you may have to wait until credentialing re-opens the next day to retrieve your credential.
 You must be credentialed in order to vote at any point during the convention.
 Credentials are also required to enter general session.

-Credentialing and registration tentatively begins at 4pm on Friday.
+Credentialing and registration begins at 3pm on Friday.
 Please check the schedule to make sure you are in line before credentialing/registration closes for the day.
 Lines in the early afternoon tend to be longer, so you may want to enjoy other convention activities until the lines are more manageable.

 Caucus dues can also be paid in advance online.
 This will help avoid otherwise long (time-consuming) and crowded lines prior to caucus meetings.

 Types of Credentials

 There are different types of convention credentials; for delegates and the public at large there are three: Delegate / Proxy Delegate / Observer.

 Delegate: An elected or appointed member of the State Central Committee and the voting body of the convention (all Delegates are finalized prior to convention.)